-- --exposure should be regarded as an urgent medical concern and PEP started as soon as possible after the exposure (preferably within a 1-2 hours).
-[See specific CDC guidelines for initiating PEP after 36 hours exposure.] - E. A student or faculty member may choose at any point to refuse follow-up treatment after accidental exposure to blood or blood products.
+- Per CDC recommendations- PEP can reduce your chances of getting HIV infection.
+PEP must be started within 72 hours (three days) after exposure to HIV.
+However, the sooner PEP is started the better the outcome. - E. A student or faculty member may choose at any point to refuse follow-up treatment after accidental exposure to blood or blood products.
 The decision to refuse follow-up treatment must be communicated in writing to the Dean on the MC SON Anecdotal form. - 4.
 Complete the MC SON Blood and Body Fluid Anecdotal form within one week of the incident.
 Said report will be maintained in a separate file in the Dean's office. - 5.
 Confidential testing and appropriate counseling will be arranged by the Dean. - 6.
 HIV testing is available at the MS State Department of Health at no cost or for a minimal charge.

-Adopted 8/99; Revised 6/11, 5/16 Reviewed 4/19, 7/20
+Adopted 8/99; Revised 6/11, 5/16 Reviewed 4/19, 7/20, 4/21